- Engineering Division

 Under the California EPA, the State Water Resources Control Board (SWRCB) is the governing body which regulates the states NPDES permitting program.
 Made up of 9 Regional Water Quality Control Boards (RWQCBs), the City of Morgan Hill is under of the jurisdiction of the Central Coast RWQCB (Region 3).
 In March 23, 2005, Morgan Hill received its NPDES General Permit for a small MS4.
 Under the General Permit, the city is required to implement a Storm Water Management Program (SWMP) to prevent pollution in stormwater and urban runoff from entering the stormdrain system and protect the water quality of creeks and streams.

 The city encourages residents to become involved in our Stormwater Management Program.
 Sign up to be notified of program developments, public meetings, storm drain marking events, community clean-up events and other upcoming stormwater related activities.
 South County Stormwater Coordination Committee meetings are held monthly and the public is welcome.
-September 2019 Meeting Agenda (PDF).
+May 2023 Meeting Agenda (PDF)

 SWMP & State NPDES Permit